illinois-cs241/assignment-docs/shell.md

 :warning: The `!<prefix>` command itself is __not__ stored in history, but the command being executed (if any) __is__.

+### `ps`

+Like our good old `ps`, your shell should print out information about all currently executing processes.
+You should include the shell and its immediate children, but don't worry about grandchildren or other processes.
+Make sure you use `print_process_info()`!

+_Note:_ while `ps` is normally a separate binary, it is a built-in command for your shell.
+(This is not "execing `ps`", this is you implementing it in the code.
+Thus you have to keep track of process statuses and such.)

+Some things to keep in mind:

+- The order in which you print the processes does not matter.
+- The 'command' for `print_process_info` should be the full command you executed, with escape sequences and environment variables expanded.
+(This is _different_ from what gets stored in the history!)
+The `&` for background processes is optional.
+For the main shell process _only_, you do not need to include the command-line flags.

+### `kill <pid>`

+The ever-useful panic button.
+Send `SIGTERM` to the specified process.

+Use the appropriate prints from `format.h` for:
+- Successfully sending `SIGTERM` to process
+- No process with `pid` exists
+- `kill` was ran without a `pid`

+### `stop <pid>`

+This command will allow your shell to stop a currently executing process by sending it the `SIGTSTP` signal.
+It may be resumed by using the command `cont`.

+Use the appropriate prints from `format.h` for:
+- Process was successfully sent `SIGTSTP`
+- No such process exists
+- `stop` was ran without a `pid`

+### `cont <pid>`

+This command resumes the specified process by sending it `SIGCONT`.

+Use the appropriate prints from `format.h` for:
+- No such process exists
+- `cont` was ran without a `pid`

+**Any `<pid>` used in `kill`, `stop`, or, `cont` will either be a process that is a direct child of your shell or a non-existent process.
+You do not have to worry about killing other processes.**

 ### `exit`

-The shell will exit once it receives the `exit` command or an EOF.
-The latter is sent by typing `Ctrl+D` on an empty line, and from a script file (as used with the `-f` flag) this is sent once the end of the file is reached.
+The shell will exit once it receives the `exit` command or once it receives an `EOF`.
+An `EOF` is sent by typing `Ctrl-D` from your terminal.
+It is also sent automatically from a script file (as used with the `-f` flag) once the end of the file is reached.
 This should cause your shell to exit with exit status 0.

-You should make sure that all processes you've started have been cleaned up.
+If there are currently stopped or running background processes when your shell receives `exit` or `Control-D` (EOF), you should kill and cleanup each of those children before your shell exits.
+You do not need to worry about SIGTERM.

 ### Invalid Built-in Commands